TeasingSisyphus/CuttleAngular/README.md

 	-Client can request to be subscribed to a game

 NEXT:
-	-Enable shuffling
+	-Enable drawing a card
-		-Change the index attributes of each card
+	-Enable playing a card to the field
 	-Fix playerNum bug
-	-Clean up Socket organization in app.js in GameController

-	-Enable drawing a card

 BUGS:
 	-PLAYER NUMBER